 Authorities rounded up the local Los Narcos-Satanicos and tossed them to whatever fates awaited them in Mexican prisons.

 A frantic international manhunt commenced, then, for the gang’s two terrifying overlords: Adolfo de Jesus Costanzo, known as El Padrino (“The Godfather”), 26; and Sara Aldrete, known as La Bruja (“The Witch”), 24.
 The pair ruled Los Narcos-Satanicos as the cult’s all-powerful high priest and high priestess.

 Costanzo was a Cuban-American who grew up in Miami.
 Aldrete hailed from Mexico and, shockingly, led a double life as an honor student at Texas Southmost College by day, cannibalistic narcotics cult sorceress by night.
 For the next few weeks, though, El Padrino and La Bruja lived and scrambled as a couple on the lam from justice.

 The chase went on until May 6, 1989.
 Constanzo and Padrino had holed up in a Mexico City apartment with four underlings.
 An unrelated dispute in the building brought officers to their door.
 In the ensuing firefight, Costanzo ordered his second-in-command to kill him.
 He did.
 Police arrested the others, including Sara Aldrete.

 At present, La Bruja is serving 30 years for multiple killings that took place at Rancho Santa Elena.
 If Aldrete ever makes it out of jail, American authorities say they will prosecute her for the murder of Mark Kilroy.
-One can only wonder if her faith has been shaken.

 For more on Mark Kilroy, watch the “South of the Border Sins” episode of Investigation Discovery’s Passport to Murder on ID GO now!